Azure/azure-sdk-for-js/documentation/writing_tests.md

     }
   }
 ```
-- You might want to avoid logging from the browser, since [the recorder](#the-recorder) uses the logging output to create files.
-You can omit logs using the `browserConsoleLogOptions` property, which you can conditionally apply, as in the following snippet:
+- You might want to avoid logging from the browser if the TEST_MODE is "record", since [the recorder](#the-recorder) uses the logging output to generate recordings.
+You can keep the console window from getting corrupted with generated-recordings using the `browserConsoleLogOptions` property, which you can conditionally apply, as in the following snippet:
 ```js
   browserConsoleLogOptions: {
     terminal: !process.env.TEST_MODE